Bite the dust

 What's the origin of the phrase 'Bite the dust'?

-Given the many B-feature cowboy movies in which the bad guys, or occasionally the pesky redskins, would 'bite the dust', we might expect this to be of American origin.
+Given the many 1930s B-feature cowboy movies in which, in the outdated language of the time, the bad guys, or occasionally the pesky redskins, would 'bite the dust', we might expect this to be of American origin.
 It isn't though.
 The same notion is expressed in the earlier phrase 'lick the dust', from the Bible, where there are several uses of it, including Psalms 72 (King James Version), 1611:

 "They that dwell in the wilderness shall bow before him and his enemies shall lick the dust."